Doomtrain14/Doomtrain14.github.io/_posts/2019-10-13-pwc_brace_expansion.md

     my $string = shift;

     # Regex was used to check if the string contains matching braces
-    # Notice that [^{}]* instead of a simple .* to match the contents of the braces
+    # Notice that [^{}]* instead of a simple .* to match the
-    # this is to make sure that the inner most brace is processed first
+    # contents of the braces this is to make sure that the inner
+    # most brace is processed first

     # The matching string was captured using () and will be stored in $1
     if ($string =~ /{([^{}]*)}/) {
         # The captured value, the prematch and postmatch were stored
         # in variables $l,$m and $r respectively
         my ($l,$m,$r) = ($`,$1,$');

-        # The captured value stored in $m was split using comma(,) as delimiter
+        # The captured value stored in $m was split
+        # using comma(,) as delimiter
         # The resulting list was used in a for loop
         for (",$m"=~/,([^,]*)/g) {
-            #A new string containing the prematch, a value from the split operation of $m
+            # A new string containing the prematch
+            # a value from the split operation of $m
-            #and the postmatch will be used in the recursive function.
+            # and the postmatch will be used in the
+            #  recursive function

             #The process will be repeated until...
             expand($l.$_.$r);
         }